4 Best Tennis Racquets for Control (2022)

 This racquet has a new C2 pure feel technology in the frame, which provides you with a nice sense of ball pocketing to provide you with the perfect feel, and the Pure Strike 98 feels solid and stable throughout the game.

-Compared to the previous version, this new Pure Strike 98 18×20 feels a bit more muted.
+Compared to the previous version, this new Babolat Pure Strike 98 18×20 feels a bit more muted.
 It doesn’t feel as responsive, but it does feel more forgiving.

 Groundstrokes

-From the baseline, the Pure Strike 98 18×20 offers an adequate amount of spin and power combined with the utmost control and great feel.
+From the baseline, the Babolat Pure Strike 98 18×20 offers an adequate amount of spin and power combined with the utmost control and great feel.

 This is a really good racquet for players who have a flat backhand and like to hit flat winners from the baseline.